 “Hand this in when you arrive, your appointment is at 1.30pm this afternoon.
-It's important that you go, you're a couple of days away from losing your jaw, do you understand?”
+It's important that you go, do you understand?”

 I nodded, took the newly sealed envelope from her outstretched hand, got to my feet, gave a slightly half-hearted “thanks doctor” and left the room.
 I walked back out through the busy waiting area, past reception and out of the building to the car-park beyond.

 The car-park was bounded by a low brick wall, and it was on this that I sat to consider my options.
 It was here that it suddenly dawned on me that the pain that had been torturing me all night had all but vanished.
 Beaten by a tiny prick in the arm.

 I'd the first appointment at nine o'clock, and it was now barely 9:30a.m.
 I should have gone to work for a couple of hours, but I wasn't that conscientious and I'd already phoned in sick.
 So I lit a cigarette and tried to think of something better to do, anything so that I wouldn't have to make that journey.
 I know people think I must be mad, but I just hated the thought of being touched and I knew that I'd be prodded and poked at the hospital.
 I'd only gone to see the doctor, driven there by the devil living in my face.
 It would have been far better if I'd been a bit braver and rejected the injection, but I wasn't, so I folded the letter up, stuck it in my pocket and made my way home.